-Program of a 3 day hike to the rice terraces of Banaue, Cambulo and Batad
+Program of a three day hike to the rice terraces of Banaue, Cambulo, and Batad

 Day 1: we arrived in Banaue by night bus at approximately 6 o’clock.
 It took us a couple of hours to have breakfast, arrange a tour, buy food and drinks for on the trail and get to the start of the trek.
-We started hiking around 11am and arrived at our accommodation in Cambulo around 6pm.
+We started hiking at around 11 am and arrived at our accommodation in Cambulo at around 6 pm.

 Below you can find a map with the places mentioned in the post.
 We trekked with a guide and the track through the terraces is quite difficult to find on your own, I recommend you book a tour.
 It’s not expensive and you will learn a lot about the history and customs of the local people from your guide.